If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 How to cite this methodology

-If you reference this methodology document, the implementation, or the LBL-ADHD archetype framework in academic writing, public communication, or clinical materials, please cite the LBL methodology and the underlying ASRS-v1.1 instrument together.
+If you reference this methodology document, the implementation, or the LBL-ADHD archetype framework in academic writing, public communication, or clinical materials, please cite the LBL methodology directly.
+The construct foundation (DSM-5 ADHD criteria + Faraone 2021 Consensus Statement) and the band-anchoring framework (Kessler 2007) should be cited where directly relevant.

 APA-style citation (LBL methodology)